Glossary of car terms

 - Rating "Sustainability"

-- Our summary score for environmental impact per kilometre driven; built from emissions, energy source and lifespan.
+- Our summary score for environmental impact per kilometre driven — higher means less impact (0–100).
+Built from emissions, energy source and lifespan.

 - Rating "Value retention"